OWASP/owasp-summit-2017/Working-Sessions/Education/Hackathon-Beyond-OWASP-Top-Ten.md

 ## Why

 In this hackathon, Participants can experience a large set of security challenges ranging from web security to DevSecOps.
+The session is run on the [avatao](https://avatao.com) platform, that is an online tool to offer a wide variety of hands-on ITsec challenges.
+We demonstrate how deep the rabbit hole can be of challenges in terms of architecture, programming languages or design.
+Avatao contains more than 400 real challenges to achieve this.
+The session can be useful for anyone who would like to get hands-on experience with cutting edge technologies (e.g., Unicorn Engine, Kaitai Struct) that shapes our security today or solve more traditional challenges in web security or Java.

-The session is run on the [avatao](https://avatao.com) platform, that is an online tool to offer hands-on ITsec challenges.
-The goal is primarily to have fun, but also to gather feedback from the participants on the platform and ideas for new challenges for AppSec professionals.
+The primary goal however is to have fun and gather feedback from the participants on the platform and ideas for new challenges for AppSec professionals.

 ## What